gautamsharma972/UserManagement/README.md

 > update-database

 For SMS settings, you need to change the user id and password for SMS to work which is mentioned in appsettings.json.

+For UI, you can create based on the APIs created.